Redis-ProfessionalService/financial-rag-workshop/README.md

 embedding model for your use case for better results.

 (2) The same advice applies for the LLMs you use for specific tasks.
 Here we use a general llama3 model for generation and tasks that we need.
-But for better results in a specific domain, it is recommended to fine-tune or your models or even train your own foundational models if you have the resources to do so.
+But for better results in a specific domain, it is recommended to fine-tune or even train your own foundational models if you have the resources to do so.
 A successful, foundational model in the finance space was [BloombergGPT](https://arxiv.org/abs/2303.17564).

 (3) And finally, be advised that we have used the base `llama3` LLM for all of our tasks, including some classification